rendajs/Renda/test/unit/studio/src/network/studioConnections/internalDiscovery/readme.md

-For integration tests with the InternalDiscoveryManager, see /test/unit/src/inspector/
+For integration tests with the InternalDiscoveryMethod, see /test/unit/src/network/studioConnections/discoveryMethods/InternalDiscoveryMethod.test.js